-ADAMTS-1 seems important in specific developmental process.
-During heart development, ADAMTS1 participates to stop proliferation of ventricular cardiomyocytes by cleaving versican.
-These data indicate that ADAMTS1 may be the principal ADAMTS family member mediating versican V1 cleavage during ventricular morphogenesis (Stankunas et al., 2008) Fibulin-1 is the mediator of this ADAMTS-1 function during cardiac ventricular development.
-(Cooley et al 2012) ADAMTS-1 has also pro- and anti-angiogenic properties through either its non enzymatic or catalytic functions depending of the cellular context (Rodriguez Manzaneque et al 2015).
-It was demonstrated that ADAMTS-1 C-terminus associated with its 3 thromposbondins motifs promotes anti-angiogenic properties by sequestering VEGF (Luque et al 2003).
-In prostate tumors, expression of ADAMTS1 was directly correlated to the diameter of blood proving a proangiogenic role of ADAMTS-1.
+ADAMTS1 seems important in specific developmental processes.
+During heart development, ADAMTS1 participates in stopping the proliferation of ventricular cardiomyocytes by cleaving versican.
+These data indicate that ADAMTS1 may be the principal ADAMTS which mediates versican V1 cleavage during ventricular morphogenesis (Stankunas et al., 2008) Fibulin-1 is the mediator of this function in ADAMTS1 during cardiac ventricular development (Cooley et al 2012).
+ADAMTS1 has also pro- and anti-angiogenic properties through either its nonenzymatic or catalytic functions, depending on the cellular context (Rodriguez Manzaneque et al 2015).
+It was demonstrated that the C-terminus of ADAMTS1 and its associated three thrombospondin motifs promote anti-angiogenic properties by sequestering VEGF (Luque et al 2003).
+In prostate tumors, expression of ADAMTS1 was directly correlated to the diameter of blood, thus proving a proangiogenic role of ADAMTS1.

 More recently, a study demonstrated that ADAMTS1 may play a role in the pathophysiology of aorta remodeling.
-An enhanced expression of ADAMTS1 was correlated with the occurence of the aortic dissection in Humans, or in mice with Angiotensin II (Ang II).
-(Gao et al., 2016) These findings were confirmed with the study of Adamts1 deficiency in mice.
+Enhanced expression of ADAMTS1 was correlated with the occurrence of aortic dissection in humans, or in mice with angiotensin II (Ang II) (Gao et al., 2016).
+These findings were confirmed via a study of ADAMTS1 deficiency in mice.
 This mouse model showed a decreased susceptibility to BAPN-induced TAAD formation and rupture.
-Furthermore, Adamts1 deficient mice had no inflammatory cell infiltration by inhibiting inflammatory cytokine levels and macrophage migration.
-Altogether, ADAMTS1 might be a good target as a potential therapeutic approach for TAA.(Wang et al 2018).
+Furthermore, ADAMTS1 deficient mice had no inflammatory cell infiltration from inhibiting inflammatory cytokine levels and macrophage migration.
+Altogether, ADAMTS1 might be a suitable candidate as a potential therapeutic target for TAA (Wang et al 2018).

-To be a good target, it is necessary to know the regulatory molecules of Adamts-1 expression.
-Different molecules implied in vascular remodeling (VEGF, angiotensin-II, interleukin-1β, and tumor necrosis factor α) enhance Adamts-1 expression in two types of cells, endothelial and vascular smooth muscle cells.
-Intracellular signaling pathways are associated with this increase of Adamts-1 expression by inducers of pathological vascular remodeling.
-This upregulation is mediated by specific signal transduction pathways involving NFAT (Nuclar Factorof Activated T cells) or C/EBPβ (Ccaat enhancer binding proteins) transcription factors.
-These pathways are another possibility of treatment of vascular disease.
-(Oller et al 2015)
+To be a good target, it is necessary to identify the regulatory molecules of ADAMTS1 expression.
+Different molecules implied in vascular remodeling (VEGF, angiotensin-II, interleukin-1β, and tumor necrosis factor α) enhance ADAMTS1 expression in two types of cells, endothelial and vascular smooth muscle cells.
+Intracellular signaling pathways are associated with enhanced ADAMTS1 expression by inducing pathological vascular remodeling.
+This upregulation is mediated by specific signal transduction pathways involving nuclear factor of activated T cells (NFAT) or CCAAT/enhancer binding proteins (C/EBPβ) transcription factors.
+These pathways are another possibility to target for treating vascular disease (Oller et al., 2015).

-Oller et al 2017 have shown that Adamts1 is an important mediator of vascular wall homeostasis and that its expression is decreased in individuals with MFS.
+Oller et al., 2017 have shown that ADAMTS1 is an important mediator of vascular wall homeostasis and that its expression is decreased in individuals with MFS.
 Opposite results were reported by other groups.
-An increase of ADAMTS-1 protein and mRNA expression was shown in TAAD tissues compared to control aortic tissues (Ren et al 2013, Gunes et al 2016).
-In parallel, one of their substrates, the versican was more cleaved in TAAD tissues than in control aortic tissues.
-The authors suggested then that increased level of ADAMTS1 may lead to TAA progression by degrading versican.( Ren et al 2013) These conclusions were established using descending aorta samples implying a difference of ADAMTS-1 regulation depending of the type of studied aorta.
+An increase of ADAMTS1 protein and mRNA expression was shown in TAAD tissues compared to control aortic tissues (Ren et al., 2013, Gunes et al., 2016).
+In parallel, one of their substrates called versican was found to be more cleaved in TAAD tissues than in control aortic tissues.
+The authors suggested then that increased level of ADAMTS1 may lead to TAA progression by degrading versican (Ren et al., 2013).
+These conclusions were established using descending aorta samples.
+These samples indicated a difference among ADAMTS1 regulation depending on the aorta type studied.